-All parameters of the OR logic correspond to those of the AND logic.
+All settings of the OR logic correspond to those of the AND logic.

-5.17.5.Connection inputs of the OR logic
+5.17.5.OR LOGIC connection inputs

-The connection inputs of the OR logic correspond to those of the AND logic.
-In addition the following inputs are available to the OR logic:
+The OR logic connection inputs are the same as those for the AND logic.
+Additionally, the following inputs are available for the OR logic:

-Switching output AND Logic 1 Switching output AND Logic 1 inverted Switching output AND Logic 2 Switching output AND Logic 2 inverted Switching output AND Logic 3 Switching output AND Logic 3 inverted Switching output AND Logic 4 Switching output AND Logic 4 inverted Switching output AND Logic 5 Switching output AND Logic 5 inverted Switching output AND Logic 6 Switching output AND Logic 6 inverted Switching output AND Logic 7 Switching output AND Logic 7 inverted Switching output AND Logic 8 Switching output AND Logic 8 inverted
+Switching output AND logic 1 Switching output AND logic 1 inverted Switching output AND logic 2 Switching output AND logic 2 inverted Switching output AND logic 3 Switching output AND logic 3 inverted Switching output AND logic 4 Switching output AND logic 5 Switching output AND logic 5 Switching output AND logic 5 Switching output AND logic 6 Switching output AND logic 6